God's Not Dead (film series)

-The God's Not Dead film series consists of American Christian-drama films, based on the book of same name authored by Rice Broocks.
+The God's Not Dead film series consists of American Christian-drama films, based on the book of the same name authored by Rice Broocks.
 The overall plot centers on a Christian pastor named Rev. David "Dave" Hill, who argues for the reality of God through a number of occurrences, in a modern-day society.
 The main characters of the series are often forced to present proof of their beliefs.

 The first three films were met with negative critical reception, although the fourth film received more mixed reviews.
 Despite this, the films are popular with Christian and religious audiences, and the first two were moderately successful at the box office.

 Origin

-The 2013 Evangelical Christian book by Rice Broocks titled God's Not Dead: Evidence for God in an Age of Uncertainty, serves as the inspiration for the God's Not Dead films.
+The 2013 Evangelical Christian book by Rice Broocks titled God's Not Dead: Evidence for God in an Age of Uncertainty serves as the inspiration for the God's Not Dead films.
 Released by Thomas Nelson Publishing, the book is presented by the author in a self-help manner, and argues for belief in Jesus and the Holy Bible.
 The book encourages Christians to remain firm in their beliefs, and not be afraid to talk about it with others in society.
 The place of the Bible features in the plot of the film series.